What is influenza?

 - children and teenagers (aged 6 months to 19 years) receiving long-term aspirin therapy

-- women who will be pregnant during flu season
+- women who will be pregnant during the flu season

 In addition, the following groups should be vaccinated: